daseinpwt/overthewire-solution/natas/README.md

 passwd: 8Ps3H0GWbn5rd9S7GmAdgQNdkhPkq9cw

 ### solution
 Check the source code.
-Note the differnce between level 17 and level 10: \
+Note the difference between level 17 and level 10: \
 (i) the `$key` is wrapped in double quotes. \
 (ii) we can not use `` ` ``, `\`, `'`, `"` in addtion to `;`, `|`, `$`, `[`, `]`